jrpotter/notebook/notes/algorithms/sorting/merge-sort.md

 %%ANKI
 Basic
-Where in merge sort's implementation are sentinels useful?
+Where in `MERGE_SORT`'s implementation are sentinels useful?
 Back: As the last elements of the two arrays to combine.
 Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
 <!--ID: 1708742467137-->